SpicyLemon/SpicyLemon/bash_fun/README.md

 * `mysql_runner.sh` - A bash script for running stuff on a mysql database with a bunch of defaults handy for me.
 * `psql_runner.sh` - A bash script for running stuff on a postgresql database with a bunch of defaults handy for me.
 * `sagemaker.sh` - A function for making calls to sagemaker.
 Only tested on one endpoint, though, so your mileage may vary.
 File is executable.
-* `text-helpers.sh` - A bash file to define a bunch of text manipulation helper functions.
-File should be sourced, not executed.

 ## File Details